oracle/souffle/README.md

 3. Run `./configure`

+    For a MAC OS X computer, you require a bison version 3.0.2 or higher and a G++ compiler.
+    We recommend to run [brew](http://brew.sh) with following commands prior to executing `./configure`,

+    `brew reinstall --without-multilib`
+    `brew install bison`

-    For a G++ installation on MAC OS X you need to specify the following flags before invoking `./configure`:
+    and set the following flags before invoking `./configure`:

      `export CXX=/usr/local/bin/g++-5`
+     `export CXXFLAGS=-fopenmp`
+     `export SOUFFLECPP=/usr/local/bin/cpp-5`

+    Building Soufflé with clang is possible with the latest El Captain OS X. However, Soufflé still needs the GNU C-preprocessor for processing the input, i.e., following flags are to be set:

      `export CXXFLAGS=-fopenmp`
      `export SOUFFLECPP=/usr/local/bin/cpp-5`

 4. Run `make` to build the executable of Soufflé